code-423n4/2022-08-frax/README.md

 ## [FraxlendPairCore.sol](https://github.com/code-423n4/2022-08-frax/blob/main/src/contracts/FraxlendPairCore.sol)

-- Contains all external functions without access modifiers
+- Contains all external state-modifying functions without access modifiers (i.e callable by anyone)
 - Contains core logic for the pair
 - Contains all state for the pair
 - Inherited by FraxlendPair
 - **Libraries:**
-    - VaultAccount
+    - VaultAccount (libraries/VaultAccount.sol)
     - SafeERC20 (libraries/SafeERC20.sol)
 - **External Contract Interactions**:
     - During deployment the constructor Interacts with the FraxlendWhitelist to ensure the configured oracles and rate contracts have been whitelisted